stilianoudakis/TAD_data_analysis/README.md

 # TAD_data_analysis
 Analysis of Topologically Associated Domain data and their respective boundaries

-## TAD_boundary_analysis.rmd

-Analysis of TAD boundary data retrieved from from the paper by Rao, Huntley, et. al titled, "A three-dimensional map of the human genome at kilobase resolution reveals prinicples of chromatin looping"

-GEO accession: GSE63525

 ## arrowhead_data.Rmd

 Cleaning and changing the characteristics of the TAD boundary data.